rpires71/milestone1/README.md

 **User Goal**

-As an IT employer or recruiter, they want to identify any relevant IT support or web development experience so that they can consider Rob for technical or hybrid roles.
+As an IT employer or recruiter, they want to identify any relevant IT support or web development experience so that they can consider me for technical or hybrid roles.

 **Description**